AyushSehrawat/Ayu.py/README.md

 Free to use

 ## Contributing
-Discuss before making ant changes!
+Discuss before making any changes!